tagarikdi/2021-DEV1-064/README.md

 # Tic Tac Toe Game
-Proposed solution of Tic Tac Toe Game with Spring Boot &amp; Test Unit
+Proposed solution of Tic Tac Toe Game with Spring Boot &amp; Unit Test

 ## Description

-This project is a proposed solution for TicTacToe Game challenge with Java, Spring boot, JPA, H2 and TTD with JUnit & Mockito
+This project is a proposed solution for TicTacToe Game challenge with Java, Spring boot, JPA, H2 and TDD with JUnit & Mockito

 ## Rules